quicwg/base-drafts/draft-ietf-quic-transport.md

 {: #figure-transport-parameters title="Definition of TransportParameters"}

 The `extension_data` field of the quic_transport_parameters extension defined in
 {{QUIC-TLS}} contains a TransportParameters value.

-TLS encoding rules are therefore used to describe the encoding of transport parameters.
+A client includes a list of its supported versions in its transport parameters.
+This supports validation of the negotiated versions as defined in
+{{version-validation}}.

 QUIC encodes transport parameters into a sequence of octets, which are then included in the cryptographic handshake.